YawnTor/job_spammers/README.md

 ## About

-This repository contains a list of domains for shady, dodgy, moronic, brain-dead, or just plain stupid recruiters who spam job postings hoping to collect a placement fee.
+This repository contains a list of domains for shady, dodgy, moronic, brain-dead, or just plain stupid technical recruiters who spam job postings hoping to collect a placement fee.

 Qualifications include but are not limited to: